Homepage

 The Great Pollinator Habitat Challenge

 Learn to evaluate and improve your outdoor space for pollinators.
-Small changes in your garden can make a real difference.
+Small changes in your garden, schoolyard, park, or community space can make a real difference.

 Take the challenge →

-Pollinators are flying — and your counts are needed now.
-Every observation you submit adds to the most comprehensive pollinator dataset in North America.
+Pollinators are flying, and your counts are needed now.
+Every observation you submit adds to one of the most comprehensive pollinator datasets in North America.

 Register now →